PinewoodPip/epip/docs/index.md

 - Summons dying in combat (or being newly spawned) no longer causes your current character to be deselected
 - You can now walk into corpses in combat without looting them; you can hold shift if you need to pillage them mid-fight, or disable this in the settings

-## Miscellaneous Gameplay Changes
-Epip features some minor changes to the base EE gameplay.
-These are a remnant from before the mod switched to focusing on UX, and will be split off into a separate mod in the future.
-[You can read about them in the old doc.](https://docs.google.com/document/d/10C39LndW8QwDcfA_bUpq_ZYu_6lt_vkjW7-sFeIuBKU/edit)

-## Planned for the future

-- Proper controller support for EE UIs (meditate)
-- Sorting and filtering statuses on the player portraits
-- Inventory improvements: custom filtering and sorting, along with multi-select

 ## For developers
 Epip is built using numerous libraries, making client-side scripting and UI modding easier.
 This site's documentation of them is heavily WIP.
 Every UI touched by Epip has a lua table with wrapper APIs to manipulate it.
 Additionally, multiple utility libraries are available: